Xeckt/neo/SETUP.md

 # Setting up Neo
-First, Neo uses `Poetry` for it's package / dependency management.
+Neo uses `Poetry` for it's package / dependency management.
 You can [visit the poetry website](https://python-poetry.org/docs/) to install it.

 After it is installed, setup the project: